jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
 I am interested in any topics in or related to theoretical computer science.
 For now, let's say my biggest interest has been in studying <a href="https://itcrypto.github.io/">information-theoretic cryptography</a> using tools from communication complexity and computational geometry.
-I also like to talk about network algorithms, high-performance computing, and computer security, but not as much as I like cryptography.
+I also like to talk about network algorithms/modeling, high-performance computing, and computer security, but not as much as I like cryptography.
 </p>

 <p>
-I also play <a href="https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)">CTF</a>s sometimes as a member of <a href="https://b01lers.com/">b0llers</a>, Purdue's CTF club.
-If you are a Purdue student interested in offensive security, please consider joining us!
+I also play <a href="https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)">CTFs</a> sometimes as a member of <a href="https://b01lers.com/">b0llers</a>, Purdue's CTF club.
+If you are a Purdue student interested in ethical hacking and offensive security, please consider joining us!
 </p>

 </font>